tim-vorona/Wolf-Rabbit/README.md

 # Wolf-Rabbit
-The competition between two neural networks (a wofl and a rabbit) at the sphere.
+The competition between two recurrent neural networks (a wofl and a rabbit) at the sphere.
 The wolf chases the rabbit and the problem is to synthesize optimal controls for both units.

 Continouos control problem, both units and the physics are implenmented in Tenforflow (<2.0).